dinozio-design/02-My-Portfolio-Advanced-CSS/README.md

-WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications [done] WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others [TODO]: implementin flex-grow WHEN I click on the images of the applications
+WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications [done] WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others [done]: implementin flex-grow WHEN I click on the images of the applications
 THEN I am taken to that deployed application [TODO]: git hub repos and other deployed applications WHEN I resize the page or view the site on various screens and devices